Gujarat assembly: Trends show BJP headed for a sweeping victory | Politics

 - India

+Two of Congress party’s key leaders in Gujarat – Paresh Danani and Jignesh Mevani -- were trailing in their respective constituencies, Amreli and Vadgam.
+However, its senior-most leader in the state, Arjun Modhwadia was winning in Porbandar.

-AAP's chief ministerial candidate Isudan Gadhvi was leading in Khambhalia.
-The party's candidates were also leading in Somnath, Dediapada, Dhari, Vyara, Varachha Road, Gariadhar, Jamnagar (North), Botad, and Bhiloda.
+AAP's chief ministerial candidate Isudan Gadhvi was trailing in Khambhalia.
+However, its candidates were ahead in Dediapada, Gariadhar, Jamjodhpur, Visavadar, Botad, and Bhiloda.

+Two independent candidates were leading in Dhanera and Vaghodia seats.
+PD PJT KA RM VT VT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)